Workers Compensation - Small Deductible Plans

 How They Work

-Many states offer large deductible plans.
-A large deductible is a type of self-insurance.
-Large deductible plans have different requirements than their small deductible counterparts.
+Many states offer a large deductible plan, a type of self-insurance.
 Large deductible plans are intended for big employers that have the financial capacity to pay a substantial portion of losses out of pocket.
-A large deductible is typically $100,000 or more.
+A large deductible is often $100,000 or more.

-The discount you receive for a small deductible depends largely on two factors.
-The first is the deductible you choose.
+The discount you receive for a small deductible depends on the size of the deductible you choose.
 A $2,500 deductible will provide you a larger credit than a $500 deductible.

-The second factor is the type of business you operate.
-In workers compensation insurance, employers are assigned one or more classifications.
-Each classification has a unique four-digit code.
-Under many small deductible plans, employers are divided into hazard groups based on their classification codes.
+Some deductible plans also consider the type of business you operate.
+In workers compensation insurance, employers are categorized into one or more classifications.
+Each classification represents a type of business operation and is identified by a four-digit code.
+Under some small deductible plans, employers are divided into hazard groups based on their classification codes.
 Low-hazard classifications receive a bigger credit than high-hazard ones.
 For example, clerical office workers (a low hazard class) will receive a larger credit than tree trimmers (a high hazard class).

-The class code assigned the hazard group is typically the governing classification (the classification that best describes your business).
+The hazard group to which an employer is assigned is generally determined by its governing classification (the classification that best describes the business).

 Nonpayment of Deductible